January gardening jobs: 13 top tasks to start the year

 For a start, don’t keep putting off essential maintenance work, even if it looks minor and you think it can wait.
 Get it sorted before larger problems develop.

-An organised shed saves you time and money looking for and replacing ‘lost’ things, so get your shed storage in order.
+An organized shed saves you time and money looking for and replacing ‘lost’ things, so get your shed storage in order.
 Store chemicals safely and make sure wooden and metal structures are well maintained.
 Wash pots instead of throwing them away, and do the same with gardening gloves to extend their lifetime and make them more comfortable to wear.

 Don’t overlook the smaller tasks either, such as weeding, feeding, pest control, deadheading and watering.
-They may feel like a faff, but carried out regularly, they will keep your garden flourishing and tidy.
+They may feel like a faff, but if carried out regularly, they will keep your garden flourishing and tidy.

-Top tip: Don’t start the year all guns blazing; pace yourself otherwise you will run out of steam and enthusiasm.
+Top tip: Don’t start the year all guns blazing; pace yourself, otherwise you will run out of steam and enthusiasm.

-2. Recycling Christmas rubbish in the garden
+6. Recycle Christmas rubbish in the garden

 - Cardboard boxes and black plastic can be flattened out and spread on soil to suppress weeds and start warming the ground in advance of early sowing and planting.